Pupils cook up book for Sophie

 Ever wanted to know what Justin Bieber's favourite dish is?

-To find out and learn how to cook it, buy the recipe book put together by the pupils of room two at Renwick School.
+You can find out, and learn how to cook it, soon thanks to a recipe book put together by a group of Blenheim 5-year-olds.

-The cookbook is to help their classmate Sophie Gilchrist's fight against leukaemia.
+The cookbook is to help Renwick School classmate Sophie Gilchrist's fight against leukaemia.

-Sophie's teacher Sarah Tullett said the children understand she is very sick and needs strong medicine to get better, and her absence has left a gap in the classroom.
+Sophie's teacher, Sarah Tullett, said the children understand she was very sick and needed strong medicine to get better, and her absence had left a gap in the classroom.

 "We all miss her.
-She is a cool wee kid, she takes the new entrants under her wing, she's very caring," she said.
+She is a cool wee kid.
+She takes the new entrants under her wing.
+She's very caring," Tullett said.

-Apart from their own favourite recipes, the children came up with a list of celebrities who might be interested in contributing, from Nana to Justin Bieber.
+Apart from their favourite recipes, the children came up with a list of celebrities who might be interested in contributing, from Nana to Bieber.

 Amelia Hansen, 5, visited Sophie in hospital when she was in Christchurch visiting her grandparents during the school holidays.

-Her recipe contribution is a fluffy, which is bubbly milk with coloured sprinkles and icing sugar and "really yummy", she said.
+Her recipe contribution is a fluffy, which is bubbly milk with coloured sprinkles and icing sugar.

 "Everybody should buy our book because they will be able to make some delicious things," she said.

-It will be available to buy from Renwick School in about two weeks.
+It will be available from Renwick School in about two weeks.

-Speaking from the Ronald McDonald House, Mrs Gilchrist said that although the last few weeks had been "full on", the support had been wonderful.
+Michelle Gilchrist said from Ronald McDonald House that although the past few weeks had been "full on", the support had been wonderful.

 "Sophie has been amazingly brave and doing well at the moment, so we are feeling really positive," she said.